Things to do in London in 4 days

 Big Ben

-The next destination, close to Westminster Abbey, is one of the icons of the city: Big Ben.
+The next destination, near Westminster Abbey, is one of the icons of the city: Big Ben.
 Although it is actually named after the 14-ton bell placed in the clock tower of the Houses of Parliament, the name is used to name the entire tower.

-This tower is of neo-Gothic style and its construction was completed in 1858.
-With 106 meters high it managed to survive the German bombings of the Second World War and today it is one of the main symbols of the country.
+This tower is neo-Gothic style and its construction was completed in 1858.
+At 106 meters high, it managed to survive the German bombings of World War II and today it is one of the main symbols of the country.

 Guided tour of London

-After all the previous visits it might be the best time to hire one of the many guided tours in London.
+After all the previous visits it is perhaps the best time to hire one of the many guided tours in London.
 Not only will you be able to discover some attractions that you may have overlooked, but it will help you to understand what you have seen so far and to have information about what you are going to visit in the following days.

 The offer of these tours is really impressive.
-You can choose between walking, biking, bus or boat, day or night and with the theme of your choice.
+You can choose between walking, cycling, bus or boat, day or night and with the theme you want.

 Trafalgar Square and Piccadilly Circus